saltstack/salt/doc/topics/development/pull_requests.rst

   on the currently selected operating systems.
 * ``test:full``: Run all tests in the Salt test suite that can be ran on the currently selected operating systems.
+* ``test:coverage``: Run all tests in the Salt test suite on all operating systems while collecting code coverage.
+* ``test:random-cache-seed``: Randomize the GH Actions cache seed to make sure no caches are used during the build.